Thursday, March 30, 2023

 An example of this can be seen with the 2018 plus CB1000R.
 While making a little more peak horsepower than the motorcycle it superseded it was gutless in comparison.

-While the in-gear and engine flexibility performance are not as explosive as some more powerful sports tourers, the Ducati Supersport is currently up there as class-leading.
+While the in-gear and engine flexibility performance is not as explosive as some more powerful sports tourers, the Ducati Supersport is currently up there as class-leading.

 Gearing is the same as the Hypermotard and Multistrada which is surprising as I thought at the very least the Hypermotorard would have lower gearing.